nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

    python buildprog.py -c app -b debug -d both

+This command can be ran from any location, as long as the correct path to :file:`buildprog.py` is given.

-The build files are saved in the :file:`build` directory.
+The build files are saved in the :file:`applications/nrf5340_audio/build` directory.
 The script creates a directory for each application version and device type combination.
 For example, when running the command above, the script creates the :file:`dev_gateway/build_debug` and :file:`dev_headset/build_debug` directories.